-Radcliffe, a Republican, was the representative for New Jersey's 7th congressional district from 1919 to 1923.
+Radcliffe was the representative for New Jersey’s 7th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Radcliffe missed 145 of 701 roll call votes, which is 20.7%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.